la2050/archive/_projects/2016/la-votes.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  This grant would guarantee another successful LA Votes Project during the LA Primary Election on March 7, 2017.
+The LA Votes Project consists of two parts: an exit poll in the City of LA and an election day reception titled Election Central.
+Over 15 years, LMUStudyLA has organized 10 exit polls, mobilized 1,000+ LMU students as field researchers, collected 12,000+ exit surveys, fostered dozens of media hits, and hosted hundreds of guests at past Election Central celebrations.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Participation in